 We recommend to investigate in detail the implications of the current modeling strategies for tree regeneration and, ultimately, simulated forest stand structure.
 This applies particularly to the erroneous patterns of excess tree regeneration and later excess mortality, by focusing on a wider range of tree sizes and the related regeneration dynamics.
-We also recommend, especially for the landscape-level models, the inclusion of explicit spatial considerations regarding tree regeneration (Beckage and Clark 2003); this, however, is a serious challenge regarding appropriate datasets, as inventory data have wide coverage, but by definition do not allow for the assessment of spatial interaction effects.
+We also recommend, especially for the landscape-level models, the inclusion of explicit spatial considerations regarding tree regeneration (Beckage and Clark 2003); this, however, is a serious challenge regarding appropriate datasets, as large-scale inventory data have a wide coverage, but by definition do not allow for the assessment of spatial interactions.

 Exercises like the one presented here, where the models are operated in “blind flight” mode, i.e., without the possibility of being tuned towards capturing the expected patterns, should be repeated.
 Such benchmarking exercises should next focus on aspects such as specific model traits and the ecological formulations of particular (sub-)processes, to better understand the implications of the assumptions on which the models are based.
-Furthermore, the inclusion of a wide range of models with different scales, type, population structures, tree regeneration modules and complexity will ensure a wider benefit to the whole modeling community.
+Furthermore, the inclusion of a wide range of models with different (1) scales, (2) approaches for capturing population structure, (3) tree regeneration modules and (4) complexity of their formulations will ensure a large benefit to the entire modeling community and beyond.

 Conclusions

 Models of forest dynamics are important tools in science and decision support, and the formulation of tree regeneration has strong implications for simulated forest properties.
-The 15 models and variants used here are facing similar challenges in their representation of tree regeneration: they generally overestimate tree regeneration levels, and the simulated regeneration niche is not always captured accurately as a function of biotic (light) and abiotic (temperature and moisture) factors.
+The 15 models and variants used here are facing similar challenges in their representation of tree regeneration: they generally overestimate tree recruitment levels, and the simulated regeneration niche is not always captured accurately as a function of biotic (light) and abiotic (temperature and moisture) factors.

-However, most models properly capture the diversity of the initial tree community, and differences between model formulations, e.g., the presence or absence of feedback from the adult trees, did not have a strong effect for capturing the species composition of regeneration.
+However, most models properly capture the diversity of the initial tree community, and differences between model formulations, e.g., the presence or absence of feedback from the adult trees did not have a strong effect on capturing the species composition of regeneration.

-Regarding mortality in the early phase of tree life, many models that feature a particularly high overestimation of regeneration levels are compensating for this by a larger tree mortality.
-Often, this compensation is not sufficient to reduce the high regeneration levels to realistic values.
+Regarding mortality in the early phase of tree life, many models that feature a particularly high overestimation of recruitment levels are compensating for this by a larger tree mortality.
+Often, this compensation is not sufficient to reduce the high recruitment levels to realistic values.
 Overall, there is no clear mortality pattern across all models.

 When capturing tree regeneration, the specific design decisions taken in the development of any model are more important for its behavior (accuracy) than scale (stand, landscape, global), modelling approach (empirical vs. process-based), and complexity.
 Having both empirical and process-based models in our set, the empirically-based models could have been expected to have a better performance, as they were calibrated with inventory data, but this was not the case.
 Similarly, higher model complexity does not represent an improvement for capturing tree regeneration.

-Even though the regeneration routines of most of the models investigated here have never been sufficiently constrained by robust data, the regeneration projections are not overly off.
+Even though the regeneration routines of most of the models investigated here have never been constrained well by robust data, their projections of recruitment are not overly off.
 This indicates that a lot can be gained by a focus on the modeling of regeneration processes.
 The representation of forest dynamics in these models would become much more robust particularly in the face of climate change and post-disturbance dynamics, thus strongly reducing the uncertainty in long-term projections of future forest dynamics.